 In the videos that you will find below, you can see how the contact with the sound occurs during its emission, i.e during the ascending movement once you have crossed the imaginary surface; the third phase of the attack, as we have already explained in one of the previous articles.

-The conductor, aware of this, picks up the sound from below in the moment of its emission, compensating for the natural physical delay of the orchestra (transitory attack),
+The conductor , aware of this, catching the sound from below in the moment of its emission, compensates for the natural physical delay of the orchestra (transient attack), in this way he should not wait for the reaction of the orchestra but will conduct together with it, obtaining greater control over it, and at the same time also showing the phrase’s progress extremely naturally

 THE ARM FALLS IN A RELAXED WAY AND RETURNS BACK UP AS THOUGH YOU HAVE TAKEN SOMETHING: THE SOUND!